Thank you, Scott Shannon, and thanks to all of you for being with us.

 And what they say is in doing so, the majority shutting the door on other potential means of federal enforcement, they wrote, we cannot join an opinion that decides momentous and difficult issues unnecessarily, and we therefore concur only in the judgment.

-Uh Justice Amy Coney Barrett, uh, in her own concurring opinion, agreed with a lot of that analysis that the case did not require, and I think this gets to the heart of the matter, the Supreme Court to rule that only congressional legislation could enforce the insurrection clause.
+Justice Amy Coney Barrett, in her own concurring opinion, agreed with a lot of that analysis that the case did not require, and I think this gets to the heart of the matter, the Supreme Court to rule that only congressional legislation could enforce the insurrection clause.

-But but again, I've got to go back.
+But again, I've got to go back.

 We've got to stand back here and remember one thing.

-Now, Donald Trump is facing a lot of legal issues moving forward, starting with this ridiculous Stormy Daniels case in in New York, a case that the former DA of New York, Cyrus Vance, decided not to get into.
+Now, Donald Trump is facing a lot of legal issues moving forward, starting with this ridiculous Stormy Daniels case in New York, a case that the former DA of New York, Cyrus Vance, decided not to get into.

 She agreed with that.